 Users can either click on the form on your Pubic Calednar or click the link when you send it to them.

 If they start filling out the form but don't follow through all the way, their progress will be saved and their event request will be in draft mode.

 They can actually go right back into the request and finish it!

-Once the user assigned to manage the event submits the event or approves it, they become the new owner of the event and the requester is added as a contact for the event.
+Once the manager of the form submits the event for approval, they become the new owner of the event and the requester is added as a contact for the event.
 However, all the dashboard grids will show the "requester" as the "Created By" for public event requests only.

-NOTE: If the user chooses to "Decline" the event, there will be a screen that pops up where you can enter the reason for the decline and an email notification will be sent to the requester that includes who declined it and why (see below).
+If the form manager chooses to "Decline" the event, there will be a screen that pops up where you can enter the reason for the decline and an email notification will be sent to the requester that includes who declined it and why (see below).

 To review all event requests, go to "All Event Requests", located on the left sidebar of your dashboard.
 Here, you have a history of all your event requests.
 You always have the option to view them or delete them.

 Within the "All Event Requests" grid, you can view upcoming, past, declined and draft public event requests as shown below.
 You also have the ability to search for an event request.

 Within the different tabs, you can filter any column header by clicking on the filter button to the right of the column header name.

 You can also sort each column in ascending or descending order by clicking on the column header name.
 In the example below, I clicked on "Form" and it put the column in ascending alpha order.
 To put this column in descending order, I would simply click "Form" again.